hupili/python-for-data-and-media-communication-gitbook/notes-week-13.md

 http://mapshaper.org/

 MapShper can help one to preview maps files and convert between different formats.
 It is also available as a command line tool.
+See it in action in the [geohk](https://github.com/hupili/geohk/tree/master/census2001) project.

 ### Google Fusion Table